Effective Prompting Guide

 Draw a polygon on the map or import a shapefile to define your area of interest.
 Give it a descriptive name like "downtown_portland" or "amazon_study_area".

-Use the @ symbol followed by your ROI name in your prompts: "@downtown_portland" or "@amazon_study_area".
+Use the @ symbol followed by your ROI name in your request: "@downtown_portland" or "@amazon_study_area".

 Understanding Platform Capabilities